To relieve the stress of human

 our animal ambassadors ranging from reptiles, mammals, to a variety of birds of prey.
 These animals assist the staff in educating the public, groups, and students about wildlife issues and conservation.

-Get an up-close look at all of our amazing ambassadors in our Wildlife Center Yard!
+Get an up-close look at our amazing ambassadors in our Wildlife Center Yard.

 Open 9 am to 5 pm daily.